-Dawood Ibrahim’s right-hand man, Chhota Shakeel managed to exact revenge on his way out of the country by informing authorities that Chhota Rajan’s passport was registered under the name Mohan Kumar, say Crime Branch sources
+Having failed to bump him off in Australia, Dawood Ibrahim's right-hand man Shakeel managed to exact revenge by informing authorities about Rajan's fake passport, say Crime Branch sources

 If you can’t beat them, turn them in — perhaps this is what underworld don Dawood Ibrahim’s deputy Chhota Shakeel was thinking as he was thwarted in yet another attempt to eliminate rival gangster Chhota Rajan.

 Rajan was travelling with this passport when he was arrested in Indonesia on Monday

 At least, that’s what sources in the Crime Branch are now speculating, with rumours that it was Shakeel who tipped off the police about Rajan’s whereabouts and his fake passport, leading to his arrest in Indonesia on Monday.

 Chhota Rajan being escorted by plain-clothed police officers to the local police hospital for a health examination in Denpasar, Bali, Indonesia, yesterday.
 Pic/PTI

 Once a dreaded team, Rajan and Dawood parted ways after 1993 Mumbai serial blasts and sparked a bloody gang war.
 Rajan — who had spent years abroad in hiding and had managed to evade attempts on his life — may have finally been betrayed to the D-Company by two of his own — a close aide afraid for his life and a resentful cook who had not been paid his dues.